 Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

-These spotlight cams differ from floodlight cameras because the light is focussed in a particular place, rather than illuminating an entire area.
+These spotlight cams differ from floodlight cameras because the light is focused in a particular place, rather than illuminating an entire area.

 A good spotlight cam can come with bright bulbs, super sensitive motion detection and efficiently designed smartphone apps, all of which can help to keep your home safe from potential intruders.